approov/quickstart-kmm-ktor/REFERENCE.md

 ```

 ## FetchToken
 Performs an Approov token fetch for the given `url`.
 This should be used in situations where it is not possible to use the networking interception to add the token.
-This will likely require network access so may take some time to complete.
+This will likely require network access so may take some time to complete, and should not be called from the UI thread.

 On Android: